 Cauliflower is a moderately slow-growing vegetable, with a relatively long growing season.
 Cauliflower is ready to harvest within 2 to 3 months from planting (dependent on the variety).

-Cauliflower grows best in nutrient-rich, loose fertile soil that’s friable enough to retain moisture.
-Cauliflower requires rich, moist soil without drought stress.
 To prepare a large planting area, till the soil to a depth of at least 12 inches and work the soil well to remove rocks, roots, and weeds.

 Improve the nutrient content of the soil by covering the planting area with a generous application of well-aged herbivore manure (cow, sheep, goat, horse, or llama).
 Work the manure thoroughly into the soil, breaking up lumps and dirt clods.

-To improve the moisture retention in the soil, add organic matter as mulch (grass clippings, leaves, straw, peat moss, or untreated wood shavings).
+To improve moisture retention in the soil, add organic matter as mulch (grass clippings, leaves, straw, peat moss, or untreated wood shavings).
 Rework the soil again to incorporate the mulch.

-When you’re growing cauliflower, you’ll want to avoid acidic soil.
-Cauliflower grows best in soil with a pH level of 6.0 to 6.8.
 Maintaining the soil within this pH range encourages nutrient availability and discourages clubroot which is a plant disease found in cauliflower grown in acidic soils with a pH lower than 6.0.

 Cauliflower transplants may evidence a boron deficiency if soil pH is greater than 7.0.
 To correct the deficiency, apply .05 ounces of boron per 1000 square feet.